ymtszw/ex_ghpr/README.md

     - Also, copy resultant Pull Request URL to clipboard, open issue URL in browser
     - You can configure issue tracker URL and identities **per repository**
         - This is my original intension for this tool over `hub`!
-- Search Pull Requests related to a SHA hash (NYI)
+- Search Pull Requests related to a SHA hash or file name

 ## Installation